 Electrostatics; Maxwell’s equations: differential and integral forms and their interpretation, boundary conditions, wave equation, Poynting vector; Plane waves and properties: reflection and refraction, polarization, phase and group velocity, propagation through various media, skin depth; Transmission lines: equations, characteristic impedance, impedance matching, impedance transformation etc.

 To download complete GATE syllabus for Electronics and Communications - Click Here

-Along with the GATE 2020 syllabus for Electronics and Communications Engineering, students must also pay special focus to books from famous authors that will help them with their preparations for the entrance test.
-Given below are the topic and subject wise books from authors that will help students their preparation for GATE 2020 ECE exam:
+Along with the GATE 2020 syllabus for Electronics and Communications Engineering, students were advised to pay special focus to books from famous authors that would help them with their preparations for the entrance test.
+Given below are the topic and subject wise books from authors that helped students their preparation for GATE 2020 ECE exam:

 Electronic Devices and Circuits by Millman & Halkias,

 Semiconductor Physics And Devices by Donald A. Neamen,

 Solid state electronic devices by Ben G. Streetman and Sanjay Banerjee